149 Barker St, Pembroke, MA 02359, USA

 The final section of Herring Brook, before it joins the Indian Head to form the North River, is a large freshwater marsh and swamp.

-The Bicentennial Nature Trail leads from the edge of the property, off Little's Avenue, across the upland and into a dense freshwater marsh.
+The Bicentennial Nature Trail leads from the edge of the property, off Little’s Avenue, across the upland and into a dense freshwater marsh for about 0.4 miles.
+There is one bench shortly before the end of the trail.
+Along the trail are numerous stone walls, and curious arrangements of rocks (including some quartz).
+The trail ends at the edge of a brook, and does not connect with the park itself.
 There is also ample open land around the herring run for exploration, as well as a giant glacial erratic boulder.

 Habitats and Wildlife